The 14 Best Affordable Dog Foods in 2023

 Canned food is generally better for dogs because it has more moisture and more proteins.
 Plus, it has a lower amount of preservatives in it.
 It wouldn’t be wrong to say that quality is one of the reasons behind the price difference.

-Which cheap dog food should I avoid?
+Which affordable dog food should I avoid?

 The number one reason to avoid any dog food is the absence of real meat in the first five ingredients.
 Do not buy any dog food that has too many filler ingredients such as corn bran, rice hull, wheat mill run, etc. Preservatives and additives are another reason to put the product back on the shelf.